 As a result, people with special needs are not able to build savings with the money they earn or that they receive through inheritance or gifts.
 On a day-to-day basis, this means that people with special needs must live with very little money if they want to receive government aid.

 One workaround for this issue is to use a special needs trust which provides a place to save money that can be used for the benefit of the person with special needs (without affecting his or her eligibility for benefits).
 But special needs trusts must be controlled by a trustee—not by the person with special needs who benefits from the trust.
 Not only does this leave a person with special needs with little control over his or her finances, but it also limits the person's independence.

 ABLE accounts fill this gap by giving people with special needs the opportunity to manage a modest bank account without penalty against their eligibility for SSI, Medicaid, or other government benefits.

 The basic rules for all ABLE accounts come from the federal ABLE Act.
 (Read the federal act here: https://www.congress.gov/bill/113th-congress/house-bill/647/).
 When states adopt and implement the ABLE Act, they must follow the federal rules and can also add their own rules and regulations.
 Here are some of the federal rules:

 Read more about the federal rules for ABLE Bank Accounts.

 When individual states adopt the ABLE Act and provide ABLE accounts for their residents, they may also make rules and policies about:

-In addition to the $16,000 annual contribution, if you are employed, you can contribute your annual gross salary or $12,880 more into your CalABLE account, whichever is less, for a total of $28,880 total annual contributions.
+In addition to the $16,000 annual contribution, if you are employed, you can contribute your annual gross salary up to $12,880 (in 2022) into your CalABLE account, for a potential annual contribution of $28,880.